Logo by MP83

 제워아워 (Zero Hour) - Windows (1997)

 As the sequel to Softmax' Aimpoint, Zero Hour's story would have taken place years after the first game.
 It would have featured a fully destructible environment and a "multi scenario" structure with optional and hidden missions13, where a failed mission wouldn't result in a "game over" screen, but a different outcome for the following missions.
-Players would control up to 48 units at a time, with even the option to import one's individualized team from the story mode into a network multiplayer game14.
+Players would control up to 48 units at a time, with even the option to import an individualized team from the story mode into a network multiplayer game14.

 시티 버스터 (City Buster) - Windows (1997)